DiRAC-HPC/Benckmarking-Resources/Benchmarking_Tools/likwid_walktrough_DiRAC-Day/dirac-day-25-benchmarking-walkthrough.md

 The following benchmarks were performed using the SWIFT cosmological simulation code with the EAGLE_25 test case.
 This is a cosmological hydrodynamics simulation representing a small cosmological volume with ~25 Mpc box size.
 The benchmarks were run with different CPU topologies (single NUMA domain, single socket, and full node) to understand how the code scales and where performance bottlenecks emerge.
+**There results should be used for example purposes and are not a full reflection of the SWIFT code!**

 #### Benchmark Configuration